bromedia/Clean-WP-Install/README.md

-# Clean-WP-Install
+# Clean WP Install

-This script was created to help remove malware from a Wordpress site.
-The script scans through the directory it's been placed in, detects whether or not Wordpress exists in that directory, and downloads a clean copy of Wordpress and any applicable plugins into a /new directory.
+This script was created to help combat Wordpress sites that have been infected by malware.
+The script scans through the directory it's been placed in, detects whether or not Wordpress exists in that directory, and downloads a clean copy of Wordpress and any applicable plugins into a /new directory, straight from the Wordpress repository.

 The script currently does not download themes, or any plugins that do not exist in the free Wordpress repository.